Morriz/itsUP/README.md

 - `bin/update-certs.py`: pull certs and reload the proxy if any certs were created or updated.
 You could run this in a crontab every week if you want to stay up to date.
 - `bin/write-artifacts.py`: after updating `db.yml` yo ucan run this script to check new artifacts.

-## Roadmap

-1. Dockerize (and use `docker compose` for) most of the code in this repo (except `bin/host-cmd-listener.sh`, which will listen on the host to a named pipe for commands starting with `docker compose` and perform sanity checks)